Elizabeth's Kitchen Diary

 • Preheat your oven to 375 F/190 C/ 170 C fan and place large paper cases in a 12 hole muffin tin.

-• Sift together the flour, bicarbonate of soda, baking powder and salt and set aside.
+• Sift together 250 grams plain flour, 170 grams caster sugar, 1 tsp bicarbonate of soda, 1 tsp baking powder and 1/2 tsp Shetland sea salt and set aside.

-• Mash the banana in a separate bowl and add the cooled melted butter and egg and mix well.
+• Mash 3 medium bananas in a separate bowl and add 75 grams butter, melted and cooled, and 1 large free-range egg and mix well.

-• In a third bowl, toss the fresh blueberries with two spoonfuls of the flour mixture to coat.
+• In a third bowl, toss 175 grams blueberries with two spoonfuls of the flour mixture to coat.

 • Add the banana mixture to the flour mixture and stir with a wooden spoon until just combined.
 Fold in the blueberries with any flour that might be remaining in the bottom of the blueberry bowl.